Self-Employed Health Insurance Deduction

-As a self-employed business owner, you may deduct the cost of health insurance for yourself and your spouses, dependents, and children under 27 years old as of the end of the tax year.
+As a self-employed business owner, you may deduct the cost of health insurance you buy for yourself and your spouse, dependents, and children under 27 years old as of the end of the tax year.
 Under specific circumstances, you may also be able to deduct Medicare premiums and premiums for long-term care insurance.

 How Do I Qualify for this Deduction?

 You can qualify depending on your status as a business owner and your profits in one of these business types:

 - If your business reported a net profit for the year on Schedule C. This would be the case if you are a sole proprietor or single-member LLC owner